vpet98/EvCharge/database/datafiles/points_original_files/README.md

 # Raw datafiles

-Insert all raw data files in this foldre before trying to produce the final data
+Insert all raw data files in this folder before trying to produce the final data

 - names.csv
 - electric_vehicles_data.json